Anatolian Seljuk architecture: General characteristics

 Most Anatolian Seljuk works are of dressed stone, with brick reserved for minarets.
-The use of stone in Anatolia is the biggest difference with the Seljuk buildings in Iran, which are made of bricks.
+The use of stone in Anatolia is the biggest difference with Seljuk buildings in Iran, which are largely made of bricks.
 This also resulted in more of their monuments being preserved up to modern times.
 In their construction of caravanserais, madrasas and mosques, the Anatolian Seljuks translated the Iranian Seljuk architecture of bricks and plaster into the use of stone.

 Decoration in Anatolian Seljuk architecture was concentrated on certain elements like entrance portals, windows, and the mihrabs of mosques.
 Stone-carving was one of the most accomplished mediums of decoration, with motifs ranging from earlier Iranian stucco motifs to local Byzantine and Armenian motifs.
-Muqarnas was also used.
+Muqarnas ("honeycomb"-like geometric sculpting) was also used.
 The madrasas of Sivas and the Ince Minareli Medrese in Konya are among the most notable examples, while the Great Mosque and Hospital complex of Divriği is distinguished by the most extravagant and eclectic high-relief stone decoration around its entrance portals and its mihrab.
-Syrian-style ablaq striped marble also appears on the entrance portal of the Karatay Medrese and the Alaeddin Mosque in Konya.
+Syrian-style ablaq striped marble also appears on the entrance portal of the Karatay Medrese and the Alâeddin Mosque in Konya.
 Although tilework was commonly used in Iran, Anatolian architecture innovated in the use of tile revetments to cover entire surfaces independently of other forms of decoration, as seen in the Karatay Medrese.

-The Anatolian Seljuks heavily emphasized hospitality combined with rituals of devotion.
-These beliefs pushed forth the development of buildings such as caravanserais, Sufi lodges, and other complexes that focused on providing shelter and food to travelers.
-These buildings showcase the social and political significance of hospitality in the Seljuk countryside.
-Ibn Battuta, a 14th-century traveler, wrote about this phenomenon in his travelogues.
-Madrasas were not just used for teaching but also were meant to host various rituals and to provide lodging for guests.
-The similar layouts of Sufi lodges and madrasas suggest that both types of structure were used in similar ways for rituals and hospitality.
-These buildings had to be adaptable to the changing political and social demands during this time.
-The multiple orientations of the madrasa show their adaptability to changing religious situations.
-There were also rituals when offering hospitality to guests.
-The ritual involved first presenting the visitor a meal, then taking the guests to bathe, and later being offered fruit and sweetmeats before listening to the Quran recitation.
-Sufi lodges served as lively community centers that were connected to the wider world.
-They showcased the social mobility in Seljuk and the emphasis on comfort and generosity.
+The culture of late medieval Anatolia heavily emphasized hospitality, which pushed the development of buildings such as caravanserais, Sufi lodges, and other complexes that provided shelter, food, and other services to guests and travelers.
+The similar layouts and features of Sufi lodges, madrasas, and caravanserais are indicative that, in practice, these different types of institutions were multi-functional and overlapped in their uses.
+Caravanserais were primarily responsible for serving these functions in the countryside, while other building types were characteristic of urban centres.
+For example, madrasas were formally designated for the teaching of orthodox Sunni Islamic law and jurisprudence, but the growing influence of Sufism (mystical Islam) meant that they also ended up hosting Sufi activities as well.
+Especially from the second half of the 13th century onwards, a degree of functional overlap thus existed between madrasas and Sufi establishments, not unlike similar developments under the contemporary Mamluk Sultanate in Egypt.